KlusterKite/KlusterKite/BuildScript.md

 ## Targets

-All targets are devided into two groups:
+All targets are divided into two groups:
-* single task targets, that do only one task and usually it is required that some other task should be done previosly
+* single task targets, that do only one task and usually it is required that some other task should be done previously
-* Complex task targets - that do all tasks in right order to achive final task
+* Complex task targets - that do all tasks in right order to achieve final task

-Normaly one shall run *Complex task targets*
+Normally one shall run *Complex task targets*
-Default target (if ommited) is *FinalRefreshLocalDependencies*
+Default target (if omitted) is *FinalRefreshLocalDependencies*

 ### Single task targets